 Mario Hernandez, PhD

-Dr. Mario Hernandez is Professor and Chair of the Department of Child and Family Studies at the Louis de la Parte Florida Mental Health Institute, within the College of Behavioral and Community Sciences at the University of South Florida.
-In his role as Chair, Dr. Hernandez’ responsibilities include fiscal management, personnel management, and research development for 250 faculty and staff.
-The department has a total budget of $3.3 million and an additional $17 million in contracts and grants.
+Dr. Mario Hernandez is Professor and Chair of the Department of Child and Family Studies (CFS) at the Louis de la Parte Florida Mental Health Institute, within the College of Behavioral and Community Sciences at the University of South Florida.
+In his role as Chair, Dr. Hernandez’ responsibilities include management of the Applied Behavior Analysis Program, the new Master of Science in Child & Adolescent Behavioral Health program, as well as fiscal management, personnel management, and research development for more than 200 faculty and staff.
+(In FY 2013, CFS managed awards from both federal and non-federal partners totaling $10,142,389.
+A total of $39,311,581 in proposals was submitted.)

 Dr. Hernandez provides leadership and management for a variety of research and technical assistance projects at the local, national, and international levels.
 His research interests include accessibility of mental health services for diverse children and families, and identifying and measuring organizational factors associated with reducing mental health disparities.
 Also, he has developed an approach using logic models and theories of change that supports the design and implementation of local child mental health collaboratives.
 Dr. Hernandez has been instrumental in helping many local communities build and design their child mental health services using logic models.